 - 2 eggs

 - In a small-ish bowl, stir together the yogurt, butter, lemon zest, lemon juice and maple syrup.
 Beat in the eggs.

 - In a medium bowl, whisk together the oat flour, baking soda, salt and cinnamon.

 - Form a well in the center of the dry ingredients and pour in the wet ingredients.
 With a big spoon, stir just until the dry ingredients are thoroughly moistened.
 Do not overmix or you’ll run the risk of getting tough pancakes!
 Fold in the blueberries.

-- Once the surface of the pan is hot enough that a drop of water sizzles on it, pour 1/4 cup of batter onto the pan.
-Let the pancake cook for about 3 to 4 minutes, until bubbles begin to form around the edges of the pancakes are more matte than shiny and the underside is golden.
+- Once the surface of the pan is hot enough that a drop of water sizzles on it, pour ¼ cup of batter onto the pan.
+Let the pancake cook for about 3 to 4 minutes, until the top edges of the pancakes are more matte than shiny and the underside is golden.

-- When the pan is just beginning to set, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
+- Once the bottom side has cooked sufficiently, flip it with a spatula and cook for another 90 seconds or so, until golden brown on both sides.
 You may need to adjust the heat up or down at this point.

 - Serve the pancakes immediately or keep warm in a 200 degree Fahrenheit oven.

 - Adapted from my banana oat pancakes recipe, which is adapted from King Arthur Flour Whole Grain Baking.